-The Shangri-La Hotel is located in Sydney’s Central Business District, a 15 minutes walk from Sydney Opera House, 6 minutes walk from the Rocks Market, and a 25 minutes drive from Kingsford Smith International Airport.
+The Shangri-La Hotel is located in Sydney’s Central Business District, a 15 minutes walk from Sydney Opera House, 6 minutes walk from the Rocks Market, and a 25-minute drive from Kingsford Smith International Airport.

 The hotel was renovated in 2015 with a fresh palette of silver and gold and specially commissioned artwork and carpets.
 You will notice a spectacular chandelier designed with three brass rings hanging in the atrium of Horizon Club and is noticeable from different angles on the foreshore, fulfilling the architecture’s original vision of the property as a lighthouse.

-Its rooms offer a touch of classic luxury, with blonde timber panelling, marble bathrooms, and the largest windows in all of Sydney’s top hotels.
+Additionally, its rooms offer a touch of classic luxury, with blonde timber paneling, marble bathrooms, and the largest windows in all of Sydney’s top hotels.

-Just to the west of the hotel is the beautiful waterfront Barangaroo Reserve that is a must-visit.
+Just to the west of the hotel is the beautiful waterfront Barangaroo Reserve which is a must-visit.

 176 Cumberland Street, The Rocks, Sydney, Australia, 2000

-Its neighbourhood is fringed by sparkling water and superyachts, making it the perfect spot for the best views.
-It has 100 spacious contemporary rooms and suites with generous sofas, modern art, vibrant colours, among other attractive features.
+Moreover, its neighbourhood is surrounded by sparkling water and superyachts, making it the perfect spot for the best views.
+It also has 100 spacious contemporary rooms and suites with generous sofas, modern art, and vibrant colours, among other attractive features.

-You have access to sociable room extras that include continental breakfast and a daily happy hour in the Lo Lounge Lobby with free-flowing beer, wine, and snacks.
+In addition, you will also have access to sociable room extras that include a continental breakfast and a daily happy hour in the Lo Lounge Lobby which includes free-flowing beer, wine, and snacks.

 As a hotel guest, you can take a short stroll to the Art Gallery of New South Wales and other famous landmarks in Sydney.
-The hotel amenities match its 5-star status.
+Without a doubt, the hotel amenities match its 5-star status.